 If you are like most people, you probably have paid very little attention to your garage door springs.
 While understandable, this oversight is also a bit unfair.
-There's really no single part on your garage door and garage door opener that is more important to the raising and lowering of the door.
+There's no single part on your garage door and garage door opener that is more important to the raising and lowering of the door.
 That's one reason for paying some respect to the springs.
 Here's another: Garage door springs are dangerous!
-Very dangerous, in fact.
-Do yourself a favor and read Garage Door Safety Tips before thinking about repairs or replacements.
+Very dangerous.

 If you are having trouble with your garage door, it may be due to some problem with the springs.
-(For more information on diagnosing garage door problems, see Garage Door Troubleshooting.)
 Garage door springs do break, and they can be replaced.
-There are suppliers out there who sell replacement springs to DIYers, and there are DIYers who have safely and successfully replaced their own springs.
-I won't try to convince you not to take that approach if you need new springs, but I will strongly suggest that you carefully weigh the risks versus the rewards in this project before deciding to do so.
-And I also suggest that you make sure your health insurance premium is paid up.
+There are suppliers out there who sell replacement springs to DIYers, and there are DIYers who have safely and successfully replaced their springs.
+Carefully weigh the risks versus the rewards in this project before deciding to tackle this project.

 This article is not a how-to on garage door spring replacement.
 It is intended to acquaint you with garage door springs and some of the maintenance duties you can perform yourself.

 There are two different types of springs used on garage doors.
 Torsion springs are attached just above the closed garage door, while extension springs are located above the upper tracks on both sides.

 Garage door springs are tightly wound, meaning they are under a lot of tension.
 When they break or when some unsuspecting DIYer tries to fiddle with them, they can cause a whole lot of pain.
 Wise DIYers know that this is one household chore that is best left to the pros.If your garage door is old, or if it is showing signs of age, let an experienced contractor inspect your garage door springs.